 There's no denying that photography can be an expensive hobby.
-Dedicated photography cameras that retail for under $500 brand-new are a rare breed, and of course, with increasingly capable smartphone cameras, the camera you already have in your pocket may just be the most cost-effective option.
-Having said that, there's nothing like the feel of a dedicated camera in your hands, and you're not totally out of luck when it comes to budget options.
-Of course, if you're willing to forego the latest camera tech and features, the used market is also full of capable models to suit the price-conscious buyer.
+Dedicated photography cameras that retail for under $500 brand-new are a rare breed, and of course, with smartphone cameras getting increasingly capable, sticking with the camera you already have in your pocket is usually the most cost-effective option.
+That said, there's nothing like the feel of a camera in your hands, and you're not totally out of luck with budget options.
+Of course, if you're willing to forego the latest camera tech and features, the used market is also full of capable models to suit especially price-conscious buyers.

-We've bought and tested over 75 cameras, and below you'll find our recommendations for the best cameras that retail for under $500.
-If you're just starting out with photography, you can also check out our favorite cameras for beginners.
-And if you're willing to stretch your budget, you can also see our recommendations for the best cameras under $1,000 or the best mirrorless cameras under $1,000.
+We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best new and used cameras for under $500.
+If you're just starting in photography, you can also check out the best beginner cameras we've tested.
+If you're willing to stretch your budget, you can also see our recommendations for the best cameras under $1,000 or the best mirrorless cameras under $1,000.

-Of course, at this price point, you can expect a cheaper plasticky build quality compared to pricier models like the Canon EOS Rebel T8i, and you won't get features like 4k video capability or an articulated screen.
-Still, for the price, this is a great starter camera.
+Of course, at this price point, you can expect a cheaper, plasticky build quality compared to pricier models like the Canon EOS Rebel T8i, and you won't get features like 4k video capability or an articulated screen.
+Still, for the money, this is a great starter camera.
 There's also a vast selection of compatible EF and EF-S lenses that you can get if you outgrow the kit lens or want to try different photography styles.

 An all-in-one bridge camera can be a great cost-effective alternative for those who want a DSLR-like shooting experience without the complexity and added cost of additional lenses.
 The Panasonic LUMIX FZ80 is one of the best bang-for-your-buck superzoom cameras you can get.
-While it isn't the most portable option, and build quality leaves a lot to be desired, the camera feels pretty good in the hand and comes with plenty of cool extra features like a '4k PHOTO' mode that lets you pull stills out of 30 fps video clips, along with creative shooting modes for macro and nighttime photography.
+While it isn't the most portable option, and build quality leaves much to be desired, the camera feels pretty good in the hand.
+It has plenty of neat extra features, including a '4k PHOTO' mode that lets you pull stills out of 30 fps video clips and creative shooting modes for macro and nighttime photography.

-However, the big selling point of this camera is its built-in lens, which has a super wide zoom range that lets you shoot everything from close-ups to landscapes to far-off subjects like birds and wildlife.
-That said, it's a bit limited by its small sensor means you won't get the same level of image quality as a DSLR like the Canon EOS Rebel T7 / EOS 2000D mentioned above.
-Still, if you need a cheaper zoom camera for casual sports or family photography, this is a great choice.
+That said, the big selling point of this camera is its built-in lens, which has a super long zoom range that lets you shoot everything from close-ups to landscapes to far-off subjects like birds and wildlife.
+Just be aware that its small sensor means you won't get the same level of image quality as a DSLR like the Canon EOS Rebel T7 / EOS 2000D mentioned above.
+Still, if you need a cheap zoom camera for casual sports or family photography, it's a great choice.

-Vloggers looking to upgrade from their smartphones without breaking the bank can consider the DJI Pocket 2.
-This unique pocket camera has a built-in three-axis stabilized gimbal that makes it incredibly easy to capture buttery smooth handheld footage.
-It uses a larger sensor than most smartphones or pocket cameras, resulting in solid video quality and improved low-light performance compared to the original DJI Osmo Pocket.
+Vloggers looking to upgrade from their smartphones without breaking the bank can check out the DJI Pocket 2.
+This unique pocket camera has a built-in three-axis stabilized gimbal making it incredibly easy to capture buttery smooth handheld footage.
+It has a larger sensor than most smartphones or pocket cameras, resulting in solid video quality and improved low-light performance compared to the original DJI Osmo Pocket.

-While it doesn't have as many frame rate options as an action cam alternative like the GoPro HERO10 Black, it can still record 4k video up to 60 fps and even has a slow-motion recording mode in 1080p with even higher frame rates.
-Add an automatic tracking feature that follows subjects as they move around, and you've got a great little vlogging tool for those on a budget.
+While it doesn't have as many frame rate options as an action cam alternative like the GoPro HERO10 Black, it can still record 4k video up to 60 fps and even has a slow-motion recording mode in 1080p with higher frame rates.
+Throw in an active tracking feature that automatically follows subjects as they move around, and you've got a great little vlogging tool for those on a budget.

 Nov 29, 2022: Added the DJI Pocket 2 as the 'Best Vlogging Camera Under $500'.